lholota/dev-setup/README.md

     - Installs latest version of Ansible
 1. Apply the Windows playbook using `ansible-playbook -i inventory.yml -u <username> -k setup-win.yml`
     - Replace `<username>` for your Windows username.
 If it's a domain account, enter it in `user@domain` format.
-    - Ansible will ask you for `SSH Password`.
-Although confusing, it's actually asking for your Windows password.
+    - Ansible will ask you for `SSH Password` which is a bit unfortunate phrasing, it's actually asking for your Windows password.
     - If you get error that ntlm credentials are not allowed, you need to use different authentication technology.
 Check [Ansible docs](https://docs.ansible.com/ansible/latest/user_guide/windows_winrm.html) for other options.
-    - The playbook may restart the pc.
+    - The playbook may restart the pc without prior notice.
 If it does, repeat applying this playbook after the restart until the whole playbook is finished.
 1. Apply the Linux playbook using `ansible-playbook -i inventory.yml -K setup-wsl.yml`
     - Ansible will ask you for password, this is to allow assuming sudo (required to install packages)